DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (a) Training content must cover all of the following:

-(i) Understanding the types and venues of human trafficking in Michigan or the
+(i) Understanding the types and venues of human trafficking in the United States.

 adults and minors.